pipefunc/pipefunc/docs/source/concepts/cli.md

 # Create a pipeline with the three functions
 pipeline = Pipeline([add, multiply, compute_result])
-# Optional: add a mapspec axis to parameter 'x' for demonstration of multi-dimensional inputs.
+# Optional: add a mapspec axis to parameter 'y' for demonstration of multi-dimensional inputs.
 pipeline.add_mapspec_axis("y", axis="i")

 if __name__ == "__main__":
     # This will launch the CLI.
     # The CLI automatically extracts default values, type annotations,
     # and parameter descriptions from the docstrings.
+    # Use 'cli' or 'json' to execute the pipeline, or 'docs' to print documentation.
     pipeline.cli()
 ```